Leulme/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home -- changes the current working directoty to home directoy\
 3-listfiles -- lists the files in the current working directory in long format\
 4-listmorefiles -- lists hidden files in the current working directory in long format\
+5-listfilesdigitonly -- lists hidden files in the current working directory in long format with user and group id displayed numerically\